 To do that, you need to be proactive.
 In person, it’s easy to get together to talk so you can move on from the situation.
 But, in a long distance relationship, there are many speed bumps to overcome just so you can even start the conversation, such as: time coordination, method of communication, dropped calls, poor data connection, calling back to a busy signal, phone is almost dead, transmission latency, and so on.
-This is why it’s best for you to avoid these sticky situations altogether.
+The same goes for dialing into work meetings.

 It’s always safe to assume people don’t know what you’re thinking.
 You’ll find the more you communicate with others, the more they will reciprocate.
 If you don’t tell them, they will simply just never have known.
 Ask them questions, tell them what you’re doing, be responsive, and get over that you think you’re bugging them too much.
 The more you communicate, the shorter the physical distance between you appears.
-One single five minute conversation over Messenger can equate to a two hour email thread.
+One short messaging conversation can equate to a two hour email thread.

 Constantly send screenshots and ideas.
 People like this.
 Give them a glimpse into your head throughout the day so they can see your creative process.
 Make it known that you should share your unfinished work in progress.
 A single reply from a teammate can steer your entire project in a better direction.
 Get feedback on your work early on so you can evolve sooner.